Will I need an RA Patient Protection Plan?

 Diagnosing Rheumatoid Arthritis is not easy.
 Living with RA is no picnic either.
 And writing about it is like untangling cooked spaghetti.

-There is no single definitive test which has a clear positive or negative result for Rheumatoid Arthritis.
+There’s is no conclusive test for a clear positive or negative diagnosis for Rheumatoid Arthritis.
 But, I believe that the diagnostic process could be improved.
 And perhaps our collective effort will bring us closer to that goal.

 Look at one scenario: a patient presents with symmetrically inflamed knees, shoulders, and feet.
 She could easily fall outside of the guidelines because her hands are not yet affected.
 Hands and wrists are key to diagnosis by today’s guidelines.
 Many doctors do recognize the feet as equal to the hands in importance, but when they do so, they are stepping outside of the guidelines.